 - Spiritual.
 I know in 2016, the word spiritual has a little different meaning than it did 20 years ago.
 No offense, but tree huggers are spiritual.
 Doing yoga is spiritual.
 Call me old school, but when I think of spiritual, I think of what the Bible says about the value of being spiritual.
 Romans 8:8 (KJV) For to be carnally minded is death; but to be spiritually minded is life and peace.
 The New Living Translation says it like this: So letting your sinful nature control your mind leads to death.
 But letting the Spirit control your mind leads to life and peace.
 This is what I want to emphasize, allowing God’s spirit to control you, your mind, your thoughts, your emotions, even your actions will bring you life and peace.
 Ultimately, it can lead to you getting in and staying in S.H.A.P.E.

-.
+Heart.
+In this context, to me, the heart represents two things.
+Our motives and our passions.
 Most people that take care of staying in shape physically, have some kind of motivation to get up early, or to stay up late, to exhaust and push themselves physically.
 Perhaps they are genetically predisposed to diabetes, or some other kind of disease that can be prevented by just staying in shape.
 Clearly, to eat healthy, to work out consistently, requires a great deal of passion as well.
 So, if you’re wanting to get in shape, first seek out something to motivate you, and then discover a passion for making the necessary changes and adjustments.

 Active.
 Obviously, when it comes to getting or staying in shape physically, being active is paramount!
 I suggest, that our spiritual S.H.A.P.E. also requires us to be active.
 Hopefully, you’re already involved in ministry at your local church.
 If not, don’t assume that there aren’t any jobs for you, or that your services are not needed!
 After nearly 20 years in ministry, I can tell you that every church needs more laborers!
 In fact, I’m reminded of what Luke 10:2 says “Therefore said he unto them, The harvest truly is great, but the labourers are few: pray ye therefore the Lord of the harvest, that he would send forth labourers into his harvest.”
 I’ve heard is said and preached many times, the problem is NOT with the harvest, but the problem is with the laborers, or the lack thereof!
 So, set up an appointment with your Pastor, or perhaps someone that is over ministry and volunteer placement within your local assembly, take a spiritual gifts test, pray about it, and get active!